Jacob Shallus: Career

 Shallus is also credited as Assistant Secretary in the 1790 re-authoring of the State Constitution of Pennsylvania.

 Personal life

-Shallus married Elizabeth Melchor, sister to Col. Isaac Melcher, Barrack-Master-General of the Revolutionary Army.
-Her obituary from the Democratic Press (Pennsylvania), Aug.
-3, 1818, p.
-3 notes that she was "one of those patriotic Ladies of Philadelphia who first associated together and supplied the suffering soldiers with shirts, stockings, &c. in that eventful period of the revolution, which tried and apalled [sic] even men's souls."
+Shallus married Elizabeth Melchor, sister to Col. Isaac Melcher, Barrack-Master-General of the Continental Army, in Pennsylvania on September 21, 1771.
+Her obituary from the Democratic Press in Pennsylvania from August 3, 1818 notes she was "one of those patriotic Ladies of Philadelphia who first associated together and supplied the suffering soldiers with shirts, stockings, &c. in that eventful period of the revolution, which tried and apalled [sic] even men's souls."

+Jacob and Elizabeth had at least one child that survived to adulthood, their eldest son, Francis Shallus who was born in 1774.

+Francis Shallus became an engraver after apprenticing under Robert Scot, the 1st Chief Engraver of the U.S. Mint.

+In 1800, Francis married Ann Peters in Germantown, Philadelphia.
+Together they opened a circulating library in Philadelphia that “specialized in popular fiction, particularly romances, as well a sprinkling of classics.”

+This library became one of the earliest of such establishments to encourage both men and women to congregate.